 The Best Views of Porto Flavia

-While a tour of Porto Flavia certainly is an incredible experience, the best photos of the site are not actually taken during the tour.
+While a tour of Porto Flavia certainly is an incredible experience, the best photos of the site are not actually taken during the tour, but from the sea, but this is only a possibility of you are visiting in the summer months.

-If you prefer something a bit easier, opt for one of the boat trips that depart directly from the beach every couple of hours.
+If you prefer something a bit easier, opt for one of the boat trips that depart directly from the beach.

 Other Useful Information

-Masua is one of the most beautiful beaches in Sardinia, so you may want to combine your Porto Flavia tour with a day at the beach, relaxing, swimming in the clear waters and admiring the gorgeous “faraglione” (stack) of Pan di Zucchero (literally “sugarloaf”).
+Masua is one of the most beautiful beaches in Sardinia, so if you are visiting in the summer you may want to combine your Porto Flavia tour with a day at the beach, relaxing, swimming in the clear waters and admiring the gorgeous “faraglione” (stack) of Pan di Zucchero (literally “sugarloaf”).

 Linger long enough and you will also be rewarded with one of the most beautiful sunsets in Sardinia.